 Eggless cookies can be very dry and the dark brown sugar adds lots of moisture.

-Once cool, keep any extra cookies and cream cookies in an airtight container at room temperature for up to 3 days.
+Once the cookies have cooled, store them in an airtight container at room temperature for up to 3 days.

-If you want the chocolate gooey, heat the cookie in the microwave for a few seconds prior to serving.
+If you want them warm and gooey, heat the cookie in the microwave for a few seconds prior to serving.
+Be careful not to burn your mouth.

 Cookies and Cream Cookies

-- ½ cup unsalted butter or vegan baking stick, softened
+- ½ cup unsalted butter or vegan baking stick, room temperature

-- 2 heaping tablespoons of cornstarch mixed with 3 tablespoons of water
+- 2 heaping tablespoons cornstarch mixed with 3 tablespoons of water

 - 1 teaspoon pure vanilla extract